Kiya: Name and titles

 The name Kiya itself is cause for debate.
 It has been suggested that it is a "pet" form, rather than a full name, and as such could be a contraction of a foreign name, such as the Mitanni name "Tadukhipa," referring to the daughter of King Tushratta.
 Tadukhipa married Amenhotep III at the very end of his reign, and the Amarna Letters indicate that she was of marriageable age at that time.
 In particular, Amarna Letters 27 through 29 confirm that Tadukhipa became one of Akhenaten's wives.
 Thus some Egyptologists have proposed that Tadukhipa and Kiya might be the same person.

 However, there is no confirming evidence that Kiya was anything but a native Egyptian.
 In fact, Cyril Aldred proposed that her unusual name is actually a variant of the Ancient Egyptian word for "monkey," making it unnecessary to assume a foreign origin for her.

 In inscriptions, Kiya is given the titles of "The Favorite" and "The Greatly Beloved," but never of "Nobelwoman (iryt-p‘t)" or "Great Royal Wife", some believe this indicates that she was not of royal Egyptian blood, but in fact the two are not causally related.
 Many queens of royal descent have not been shown to bear these titles, such as Mutnofret, the Younger Lady, and Tanedjemet.
-Her full titles read, "The wife and greatly beloved of the King of Upper and Lower Egypt, Living in Truth, Lord of the Two Lands, Neferkheperure Waenre, the Godly Child of the Living Aten, who shall be living for ever and ever, Kiya."
+Her full titles read, "The wife and greatly beloved of the King of Upper and Lower Egypt, who lives on Maat, Neferkheperure-waenre, the beautiful child of the living Aten, who shall live forever continually, Kiya."
 All artifacts relating to Kiya derive from Amarna, Akhenaten's short-lived capital city, or from Tomb KV55 in the Valley of the Kings.
 She is not attested during the reign of any other pharaoh.